Loading CES pipeline...

 For evaluating viral inhibition against host cell viability.

-• Required columns: DRUG, CONCENTRATION, SCREEN, RESPONSE.
+• Required columns: DRUG, CONCENTRATION, SCREEN_NAME, RESPONSE.

 • Screen identifiers: Must contain exactly Co-culture and Mock .